Mallows and allies

 In the Himalaya, this plant has many uses.
 Rope and sacks are made from the stem fibres, and tannin is obtained from stem and leaves.
 Medicinally, juice of the root is used for dysentery and diarrhoea, a paste of the entire plant is applied to cure skin problems and rheumatism, a paste of the leaves to sprains and to treat snakebite.
 A decoction of the seeds is used to kill intestinal worms.

 Urena lobata, Lower Marsyangdi Valley, Annapurna, Nepal.
+In the upper picture, rice fields are seen in the background.
 (Photos copyright © by Kaj Halberg)

 (Uploaded February 2022)